Unsupervised learning: Networks

-This table shows connection diagrams of various unsupervised networks, the details of which will be given in the section Comparison of Network.
+This table shows connection diagrams of various unsupervised networks, the details of which will be given in the section Comparison of Networks.
 Circles are neurons and edges between them are connection weights.
 As network design changes, features are added on to enable new capabilities or removed to make learning faster.
 For instance, neurons change between deterministic (Hopfield) and stochastic (Boltzmann) to allow robust output, weights are removed within a layer (RBM) to hasten learning, or connections are allowed to become asymmetric (Helmholtz).

 Of the networks bearing people's names, only Hopfield worked directly with neural networks.
 Boltzmann and Helmholtz came before artificial neural networks, but their work in physics and physiology inspired the analytical methods that were used.

 History

 Specific Networks

 Here, we highlight some characteristics of select networks.
 The details of each are given in the comparison table below.

 Comparison of networks

 Hebbian Learning, ART, SOM

 The classical example of unsupervised learning in the study of neural networks is Donald Hebb's principle, that is, neurons that fire together wire together.
 In Hebbian learning, the connection is reinforced irrespective of an error, but is exclusively a function of the coincidence between action potentials between the two neurons.
 A similar version that modifies synaptic weights takes into account the time between the action potentials (spike-timing-dependent plasticity or STDP).
 Hebbian Learning has been hypothesized to underlie a range of cognitive functions, such as pattern recognition and experiential learning.

 Among neural network models, the self-organizing map (SOM) and adaptive resonance theory (ART) are commonly used in unsupervised learning algorithms.
 The SOM is a topographic organization in which nearby locations in the map represent inputs with similar properties.
 The ART model allows the number of clusters to vary with problem size and lets the user control the degree of similarity between members of the same clusters by means of a user-defined constant called the vigilance parameter.
 ART networks are used for many pattern recognition tasks, such as automatic target recognition and seismic signal processing.